 In all situations, including those in which the cause of concern arises from a disclosure made in confidence, it is extremely important to record the details of an allegation or reported incident regardless of whether or not a referral is subsequently made to a statutory agency.
 All concerns, disclosures and allegations should be recorded on the Recording Allegation or Suspicions of Abuse form in the Child Protection folder.

-The record should be clear and factual since any information you have may be valuable to professionals investigating the incident and may at some time in the future be used as evidence in court.
+The record should be clear and factual since any information you have may be valuable to professionals investigating the incident and may be used as evidence in court.
 This kind of information should only be shared with those who need to know about the incident or allegation.

 The sort of information likely to be asked for would include: